 Physical guest book ideas

-1. Classic sign-in book — simple, cheap ($15–$25).
-Add a prompt: "One piece of advice" or "Favorite memory with [name]."
+1. Classic sign-in book — simple and cheap ($15–$25).
+Add a prompt so you get more than a name: "One piece of advice" or "Favorite memory with [name]."

 7. Yearbook-style pages — "Most likely to…" superlatives guests fill in.

-9. Baseball or basketball — for sports grads; everyone signs the ball.
+9. Baseball or basketball — for sports grads, everyone signs the ball.

 Creative twists